avocardio/MLinPractice/Documentation.md

 To evaluate our 3 classifiers, we mainly used the integrated ```classification report``` (including precision, recall, f1-score) from ```sklearn.metrics```, as well as single metric functions like the ```accuracy_score```, ```balanced_accuracy_score``` and the ```cohen_kappa_score```.

-We first used all the described functions in our pipeline.
-We found that our pipeline has some drawbacks: for example, it can be very complicated, especially for beginners, which output files are used as input in the next file.
+We first used all the described functions in our given pipeline.
+We found that our pipeline had some drawbacks: for example, it could be very complicated, especially for beginners, telling which output files are used as input in the next files since there are so many steps.
 Also, we had to create a new column in our feature extraction dataset for each dimension to deal with the HashVectorizer.
-As a result, the pipeline was very slow and the result of the classifier was unsatisfactory.
-To overcome these challenges, we created a new pipeline by using all the power of a Sklearn pipeline in `all_in_one_multiple_input_features.py`.
+As a result, the pipeline was very slow and our classifier results were unsatisfactory.
+To overcome these challenges, we created a new pipeline by using the power of the `sklearn` integrated pipeline function in `all_in_one_multiple_input_features.py`.

 ### Results

-The first part of the results is about the results of our old pipeline.
-In the seccond part we use the new pipeline, which gave us the oppertunity to do many experiences to compare different classiferes and features.
+The first part of this section is about the results of our old pipeline.
+In the second part we use the new pipeline, which gave us the opportunity to work faster and giving us better results overall.
+In the final section, we show some experimental tests using the classifiers and features.

 <br />
 <br />

-### A) *All Features with old Pipeline*

-#### A) *New sklearn Pipeline*
+#### A) *Old Pipeline*

-For our first 3 tests we combined in our new sklearn pipeline `all_in_one_multiple_input_features.py` the following features: time, videos, photos, tweet length and HashingVectorizer with 2^17 features.
-We didn't use all of our previous features due to lack of time, as we had to re-implement them to integrate them into the new pipeline, and the new experiments show that one feature in particular was critical to the result.
+For our 3 classifiers mentioned above, we ran each classifier using _all_ features from the feature extraction.

 <br />